sonrabakarim/barlkk/_posts/2015-05-03-simple-websites-with-jekyll-and-docker.md

 {% gist jhabdas/e0d5e3bed0316f1a5783 %}

-What this does is builds a container image based off a container called [passenger-docker](https://github.com/phusion/passenger-docker), exposes traffic on 80 for port-forwarding, copies the site into the container, builds the site using Jekyll, configures Nginx to use it and then serves the whole thing up using [Passenger](https://www.phusionpassenger.com).
+What this will do is build a container image based off a container called [passenger-docker](https://github.com/phusion/passenger-docker), exposes traffic on 80 for port-forwarding, copies the site into the container, builds the site using Jekyll, configures Nginx to use it and then serves the whole thing up using [Passenger](https://www.phusionpassenger.com).

-Running the above Dockerfile allows images to be built in a matter of seconds, which is one of the reasons working with containers is so appealing.
+## Install Ruby dependencies

+The dockerfile wants a file you don't have yet called `Gemfile.lock`.
+To create it [use Bundler](http://bundler.io/) from the *same directory* as the `Gemfile`:

+    bundle install

+Once the lock file is created you're ready to build the container image.

 ## Build and run container image locally